Twenty-Bellows/query-picker/readme.md

-# Query Carousel
+# Query Picker

-A carousel for the query loop
+A Query Loop Variation that allows for custom post picking

 ## To Use

 Install the plugin.

-Add an instance of Query Carousel to a page.
+Add an instance of Query Picker to a page.

-If you want previous/next buttons add a buttons block to it.
+Pick your posts

 Enjoy